batmanLA/modeling/README.md

     Bedroom: Number of bedrooms above basement level

-For more info, check my codes on House Prices: Advanced Regression Techniques
+For more info, check House Prices: Advanced Regression Techniques in 'Kaggle-Projects'